laravel/docs/queues.md

 <a name="the-queue-work-command"></a>
 ### The `queue:work` Command

-Laravel includes an Artisan command that will start a queue worker and process new jobs as they are pushed onto the queue.
+Laravel includes an Artisan command that will start a queue worker and process new jobs as they are pushed onto the default queue.
 You may run the worker using the `queue:work` Artisan command.
 Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal:

     php artisan queue:work